Getting Started with MCXW23-EVK

 1. Plug It In

-Let's take your EVK board for a test drive!
-You have the choice of watching the sequence in a short video or following the detailed actions listed below.
+Let's take your EVK board for a test drive.
+In following the steps, you may either watch the sequence in a short video, or following the detailed actions listed below.

 1.1 Get Familiar with the Board

-The MCXW23-EVK board comes along with the MCXW236BHN-RDM board which is pre-programmed with a health care IoT demo.
-This program serves as a sanity check to verify that the device is working as expected out of the box.
+The MCXW23-EVK board is bundled with the MCXW236BHN-RDM board, which comes pre-programmed with a healthcare IoT demo.
+This demo serves as a sanity check to verify that the device functions as expected, right out of the box.

 1.2 Set Up the Boards

-Connect the MCXW23-EVK board to the MCXW236B-EVK-BB by aligning the conector pins from the RDM board connector J6 and J7 to J8 and J12 respectively, before plugging the board make sure to set up the correct jumper settings on the MCXW236B-EVK-BB.
+Connect the MCXW23-EVK board to the MCXW236B-EVK-BB by aligning the connector pins from the radio device module (RDM) board connector J6 and J7 to J8 and J12 respectively, but before plugging in the board, make sure to set up the correct jumper settings on the MCXW236B-EVK-BB.

-The image below serves a reference on the jumpers setting for a connection between the MCXW236BHN-RDM board to the MCXW23-EVK.
+The image below is your reference for the correct jumper settings when connecting the MCXW236BHN-RDM board to the MCXW23-EVK.

 1.3 Plug In the Board

-Connect a type-C USB cable from connector J33 to a host computer or power supply to power up the board and run the demo program.
-Follow the steps shown in the video above to connect and interact with the demo with the NXP's IoT ToolBox.
+Use a USB Type-C cable to connect the board via connector J33 to a host computer or power supply to power up the board and run the demo program.
+Follow the steps shown in the video above to connect and interact with the NXP IoT ToolBox demo.

-If a password is required to connect to the device use 999999.
+If a password is required to connect to the device, enter this code: 999999.

 2. Get Software